jcolag/entropy-arbitrage/2025-11-23-free-culture-licensing-2.md

 ### Other

 Less compelling to talk about again, I still believe that a good license should include clear guidance on how to handle non-copyright forms of intellectual property.
 On one hand, the license should grant a license to any patents embodied in the project.
 On the other, it should specify what you can do with what trademarks and which you must change before publication.
-Along similar lines, a good license should grant the absolute right to break or bypass any [digital rights management](https://en.wikipedia.org/wiki/Digital_rights_management) that any editions of the work or derivatives might have attached.
+Along similar lines, a good license should grant the absolute right to break or bypass any {% wiki Digital_rights_management|digital rights management|en %} that any editions of the work or derivatives might have attached.

 It would help if licenses had some *path* to making works compatible even if their licenses don't directly match up, though I realize that probably takes too much effort to get right.